Call Today 310-453-1234

 Treatment Options for ACL Tear Repair

 Why is ACL repair important?
-Because the knee instability that occurs due to injury needs to be resolved, or further damage can occur to the other knee structures.
+Because the knee instability that occurs due to injury needs to be resolved, or further damage can happen to the other knee structures.
 Without resolution of the instability, the long-term complication of arthritis will also likely occur.
 Additionally, regenerating the injured ligament, rather than replacing it with grafts, can help boost the normal biomechanics of the knee.
 (1)

 ACL Tear Repair with Regenerative Orthopedics

 The ACL responds well to healing by regenerative treatments like Platelet Rich Plasma, which provide the needed fibrin-platelet clot and growth factors for repair.
 PRP is a rich source of growth factors, limiting inflammation, and promoting tissue regeneration.
-(2) This platelet concentrate releases a number of crucial growth factors that stimulate repair and collagen production.(3)
+(2) This platelet concentrate releases crucial growth factors that stimulate repair and collagen production.
+(3)

 Regenerative Orthopedics are an effective alternative for the difficult-to-treat younger patient with ACL injury.
 Researchers in the Sports medicine and arthroscopy Review say this: